gongph/finsweet-site/README.md

 # Finsweet site

-A responsive website based on Vite + Tailwindcss + React.
+A responsive website based on Vite + Tailwindcss + React

 The UI design is from [MasterGo](https://mastergo.com/)